Status update

 Status update summary

-Strategic transformation and growth trajectory
+Strategic transformation and growth drivers

-AI integration and product innovation
+AI integration and innovation

 • Over 20 GenAI deals signed with enterprise customers, 8,000+ licensed sources for GenAI use, and 4,000 API accounts across Factiva, Newswires, and enterprise offerings.